Adaptive Contracts for Cost-Effective AI Delegation: Proof Preliminaries

 \subsection{Optimization Program}

-We seek the action $i$ that maximizes $R_i$ minus the expected inspection cost $D_i$ and expected payments $T_i$ required to incentivize it.
+We seek the action $i$ that maximizes expected reward $R_i$ minus the expected inspection cost $D_i$ and expected payments $T_i$ required to incentivize it.
 This amounts to solving the following quadratically-constrained quadratic program (QCQP) for each action $i\in[n]$:

 We refer to the last constraint above as the \emph{IC constraint}.

 Note that in the deterministic inspection setting, which is the primary focus of our paper, we additionally require each $p_k$ to take values in $\{0, 1\}$.
 However, it will be useful to consider the more general problem without this restriction.
 Even when allowing $p_k$ to take any value in the interval $[0, 1]$, the program remains generally non-convex.